AmandaJLea/Turkana_selection/README.md

 https://www.biorxiv.org/content/10.1101/2023.01.17.524066v1

-The supplementary methods link each script to a given analyses.
+The supplementary methods link each script to a given analysis.
 If you have any questions, please email amandalea7180@gmail.com